aiforged/docs/docs/services/classification/llm-classifier.md

 * Avoid repeating the same wording across multiple categories.
 * Review low-confidence or misclassified documents regularly and refine descriptions incrementally.
 * Use utilities like Digitizer or PDF Converter when source quality is inconsistent.
+* Use document-pack splitting when a single input contains several logical documents that must be processed independently.

 ***